MacPheadris–Warner House

+Description

 The Warner House is a 2 1/2-story brick structure, with walls 15 in thick laid in Flemish bond.
 A belt course separates the two main floors, and the slightly overhanging cornice is studded with modillions.
 It now has a gambrel roof; this is a later modification to what was originally a pair of side gable pitches with a deep valley between them.
 At the break line in the gambrel there is a low balustrade.
 The cupola was listed in the original 1716 bill by John Drew, master-builder.
 The interior of the house follows a typical Georgian four-room plan, with an added kitchen wing in the rear.
-The walls of the central hall and stairway are decorated with four murals that are the oldest, extant Anglo-American wall murals in the country.
+The walls of the central hall and stairway are decorated with four murals, possibly by Nehemiah Partridge, that are the oldest extant Anglo-American wall murals in the country.

+History

 The house was built for Capt.
 Archibald Macpheadris, a Scots-Irish sea captain who settled in Portsmouth.
-He married Sarah Wentworth, daughter of John Wentworth (Lieutenant-Governor).
+He married Sarah Wentworth, daughter of John Wentworth.
 Macpheadris died in 1729, and the house passed to his wife and children.

-The Governor's Mansion
+Governor's Mansion

 In 1737, Sarah Wentworth Macpheadris married George Jaffrey, a wealthy Portsmouth merchant and business associate of Archibald Macpheadris.
 Sarah and her 14-year-old daughter, Mary, moved to the Jaffrey Mansion, a few houses up Daniel Street.
 Sarah's brother Royal Governor Benning Wentworth of the Province of New Hampshire then occupied the Warner House for nearly 20 years and used it as the Governor's Mansion.
 Eventually, Benning removed to his country estate in Little Harbor now known as the Wentworth-Coolidge Mansion.
 Reportedly, he left a few broken windows at the Warner House and never paid his sister rent.